alternative investments

 Monetary value—this is determined by the marketplace, which is made up of artists, art buyers, dealers, auction houses, and collectors.
 Supply and demand often determines monetary value.
 Yet, a host of situations can affect these two forces, pushing the monetary value up or down.
 Moreover, one must keep in mind that liquidity is variable, largely dependent on market conditions.

 Philanthropic value—gifts or donations of art can sometimes be made to art museums and other nonprofits.
 Of course, a work of art must be significant, or seen to have potential for becoming significant, and must also be seen as adding value to an institution’s collection.
-Only then does an artwork have a monetary value for tax purposes.
+Only when a donation is accepted and legally transferred does an artwork have a monetary value for tax purposes.

 Art investments